Yogi's First Christmas: Plot

-Huckleberry Hound, Snagglepuss, Augie Doggie and Doggie Daddy come to Jellystone Lodge for the holiday.
-They are joined by Ranger Smith, hotel manager Mr. Dingwell, Otto the chef, and lodge owner Sophie Throckmorton and her spoiled brat of a nephew, Snively.
-The gang is obsessed with keeping Mrs. Throckmorton happy to keep her from closing down the lodge, which has become unpopular due to activity caused by Herman the Hermit, a grumpy Christmas-hating hermit who just wants to be left alone.
+Every Christmas Huckleberry Hound, Snagglepuss, Augie Doggie and Doggie Daddy spend the holiday at the Jellystone Lodge right next door to Jellystone Park and they're upset that Yogi Bear and Boo-Boo Bear have to hibernate during the holiday, but Ranger Smith who carpools everyone to the lodge tells them that they had a lot of trouble the Christmas before.
+When they got to the lodge they meet lodge manager Mr. Dingwell who tells them that because of what happened the year before, this could be the last Christmas they'll have at the lodge because the town is planning to build a freeway where the lodge is unless Mrs. Sophie Throckmorton who owns the lodge sells it to the town.
+Also business at the lodge is going downhill with other regular guests not returning for the holiday season; however if Mrs. Throckmorton (who is bringing her spoiled nephew Snively along with her) can enjoy the stay without any mischief, then she'll remain owner of the lodge.

-Yogi Bear and Boo Boo are put to work as employees of the lodge when the music wakes them up and they enter the lodge through the kitchen where Otto works.
-Yogi is first ordered to operate the snowplow to which he saves Mrs. Throckmorton on the road from an avalanche caused by Herman.
+Yogi and Boo Boo are put to work as employees of the lodge when the music wakes them up and they enter the lodge through the kitchen where Otto works.
+Yogi has to escape when Ranger Smith wants to take him back home, and he does this on the snowplow with which he saves Mrs. Throckmorton on the road from an avalanche caused by Herman the Hermit who hates Christmas.
 Later, Yogi is working as a bellhop, where he is tasked by Ranger Smith to stay on Mrs. Throckmorton's good side.

 Though Snively tries to embarrass Yogi with his pranks, Yogi comes out on top.
 In another attempt to degrade Yogi, Snively tricks him into entering a figure skating contest, in which Snively is also a participant.
 Although Snively earns high marks, Mrs. Throckmorton covertly wishes Snively would lose in order to tame his poor attitude.
-Yogi, the last contestant, manages to impress the judges well enough to earn the highest marks and win.
+Yogi, the last contestant, clumsily manages to impress the judges well enough to earn the highest marks and win.
 Snively is a sore loser and enraged that Yogi beat him at his own game, but his aunt Sophie says that Yogi won fair and square and losing is a lesson of life.